ProtocolConvergence/protocon/example/index.md

 [Matching](http://en.wikipedia.org/wiki/Matching_(graph_theory)) is well-known problem from graph theory.
 A matching is a set of edges that do not share any common vertices.
-For a matching to be \textit{maximal}, it must be impossible to add another edge to the set without breaking the matching property.
+For a matching to be *maximal*, it must be impossible to add another edge to the set without breaking the matching property.

 * MatchRing [info](Matching.md#sec:MatchRing) -
   Natural specification for matching using the edges in the ring.